FlippingBinary/wqxweblib-python/wqxlib-python/README.md

     projects = wqx.Projects( organizationIdentifiersCsv )

-    print( "The projects associated with {organizationIdentifiersCsv} are:" ) for project in projects:
+    print( f"The projects associated with {organizationIdentifiersCsv} are:" ) for project in projects:
         print( f" - {project}" )